 Mott Community College has elected to report the amount billed during the calendar

 student's account for the calendar year (January through December).
-Adjustments to
+Box 4 provides

-the qualified tuition reported in the prior year are provided in Box 4.
-Adjustments
+adjustments to the qualified tuition reported in the prior year.
+Box 6 provides adjustments

-to scholarships and grants reported in a prior year are provided in Box 6.
+to scholarships and grants reported in a prior year.

 What other information do I need to claim the tax credit?